Water Level Controller Installation Examples

 Clearly an excavator can easily smash a box or snap the pipe so careful operation is important.

-Risers can be set on the ends of an existing pipe.
-In this example, a new pipe and riser was installed to draw water from this distribution ditch.
+A new pipe and riser was installed to draw water from this distribution ditch.
 This new riser is being added to an existing pipe so the water flow can be split and/or switched between pipes.

 • Carefully and Slowly expose the pipe and level the space below the bottom of the pipe to roughly match up with the stub on the box.
 A good operator can do this with an excavator but it is best finished with a shovel.